is a hydrocodone/oxycodone overdose?

 - increased forgetfulness

 - shallow breathing, which may slow down to the

-- extreme fatigue
+- extreme fatigue (tiredness)

 - small pupils in their eyes

 emergency.
 If you or someone you know is experiencing symptoms of

-- respiratory problems
+- respiratory (breathing) problems

 - slowed heart rate